 Do you remember my post of Here’s a Thing?
 Last week?
-If not l have provided the link should you wish to refresh and if not no problem, l will just continue.

 One of the things l was concerned with was how l wanted to manage my favourite followers into some kind of lounge setting so l could see all their posts in one area and that would act as my prompt to remember to visit them – there l have said it – ‘to remember to visit them.”
 Because l do forget.

 I mean as writers, bloggers, poets, creators and whatever term you wish to use, the one thing we all enjoy is the obvious thing, we like producing content for our audience.
 I am no fool, l spent years in marketing and promotion and creating content for audiences, and whilst principally l do uttermostly write for myself, l am also aware that my blog isn’t switched to private viewing, it is open to public viewing, and as such l have a following which is an audience.
 I mean if l wanted to write purely for myself, then l would keep a journal and not a public blog.
 So, l acknowledge openly that l write for me and my readership.

 I mean, find me an author that has written a book that has been published and placed into the market demography and then doesn’t want anyone reading it?
 Doesn’t make sense does it?
 Because authors and publishers want to make sales on their content, otherwise why do it?
 In essence we are also authors and publishers be it our own content to our blogs.
 If no one reads it, then we must make amends to ensure that we get something read, or we give up.